web-apps-in-lisp/web-apps-in-lisp.github.io/content/building-blocks/templates.md

   (:footer ("Last login: ~A" *last-login*)))
 ~~~

-I find it is easier to compose the HTML than with the more famous
+I find Spinneret easier to use than the more famous cl-who, but I
-cl-who, but I personnally prefer to use HTML templates.
+personnally prefer to use HTML templates.

 Spinneret has nice features under it sleeves: